 #20.
 Make a Yummy Snowman

+We all love a good snowman, but one you can eat sounds even better!
 Using large marshmallows, stack 3 on top of each other to form the snowman’s head and body.
-Use sesame sticks for his arms, stick M&Ms or mini chocolate chunks on his face for his eyes, and use jellies for his hat.
+Use sesame sticks for his arms, stick M&Ms or mini chocolate chunks on his face for his eyes, and top it off with a jelly hat.

-You Might Also Enjoy 100 Free Activities for Kids
+You Might Also Enjoy 100 Fantastic and Completely Free Activities for Kids

 #22.
 Twig Tower